 the Supply of Machinery (Safety) Regulations 2008 (Machinery

 Directive 2006/42/EC) and the Provision and Use of Work Equipment

 Regulations.
-It explains how these, other regulations and standards
+It explains how these, and other regulations and

-are applied to real-life situations, through the use of examples of
+standards are applied to real-life situations, through the use of

-how to and how not to do it.
-The course provides methods and
+examples of how to and how not to do it.
+The course provides

-templates developed at HSL to help engineers comply with the
+methods and templates developed at HSL to help engineers comply

 - Safety integrity levels, performance levels, categories, what